ursinus-cs476-f2022/Modules/_pages/3DMatrices_Scenes/exercise-matrices1.md

   instructions: "<p>Construct a single matrix that stretches by a factor of 3 in the y direction, and which then translates by the vector (1, 2, -1)</p><div id = \"matrixdisplay\"></div>"
   goals:
     - Work with fundamental examples of matrix multiplications to transform 3D shapes
+    - Work with homogenous coordinates for combinations of linear transformations and translations

 processor:
   correctfeedback: "Correct!!"